Fortinetics

 How long does FedRAMP Moderate actually take?

-Twelve to eighteen months for a prepared CSP with an engaged agency sponsor.
-JAB P-ATO adds six to nine months beyond that.
-The widest variable is sponsor responsiveness — the same CSP with the same architecture can see a six-month difference depending on how engaged the agency authorizing official is.
+Twelve to eighteen months for a prepared provider with an engaged agency sponsor, from sponsor engagement to certification.
+The widest variable is sponsor responsiveness — the same provider with the same architecture can see a six-month difference depending on how engaged the agency reviewer is.
+Note the vocabulary: Moderate is now Certification Class C under the Consolidated Rules for 2026, and the ruleset your package is reviewed against becomes mandatory January 1, 2027.

 Do we need a federal sponsor to start FedRAMP?